About Equiti FAQs

 Once an account type & currency is set, it’s not possible to change these details to ensure we stay compliant to local regulators.
-We do allow up to three trading accounts under any one portal, so we recommend you open a second (or third – at the max) account with a new account type and currency.
+We do allow up to five trading accounts under any one portal, so we recommend you open a second (or fifth – at the max) account with a new account type and currency.

 Can I open more than one trading account?

 Yes, you can have a maximum of 5 live trading accounts with Equiti.

 Open an additional account in 5 simple steps:

 - Select ‘Live Account’

 - Choose the type, currency and reason for your new account

 - Enter your password and click ‘submit’